andepraveenofficial/redis-tutorial/00-Material/Redis.md

 - Redis uses the RAM
 - This is the computer's high-speed memory.
 - Redis stores all its data in RAM, allowing for very fast read and write operations.
-- RAM is volatie, meaning data is lost when the server is turned off or restart.
+- RAM is volatile, meaning data is lost when the server is turned off or restart.
 - This is Server's short term memory.
 - Computer memory (RAM) is much faster at finding and changing information compared to hard drives.